 SO SIMPLE AND CLEAR THAT IT DELIVERS WIDESPREAD UNDERSTANDING AND INSPIRATION

 Sherwin-Williams had four business units with four distinct customer bases: Paint Stores, Products, Automotive, and Industrial.
 Each had a stand-alone R&D function, resource autonomy, and no mandate to work together.
 They were so unique in the demands of their platforms that there had been little effort to collaborate and explore synergies.
 But, the SVP of Innovation saw an opportunity to bring them all together, in a combined effort to share and potentially discover untapped value within the organization.

 They were agreeable to working together — that's not what made collaboration challenging.
 The difficulty was that little knowledge existed regarding trends across the different markets, the current innovation platforms, the customer accounts and their needs.
 Knowledge level-setting had to be thorough and occur quickly.

-From there, we moved into an un-siloed exploration of opportunity — Where are the larger opportunities across all the needs, value propositions, and conditions? – and created an overarching landscape, illustrating opportunities across the entire coatings industry.
+From there, we moved into an unsiloed exploration of opportunity — Where are the larger opportunities across all the Needs, Value propositions, and Conditions? — and created an overarching landscape, illustrating potential projects across the entire coatings industry.

 This proved to be an incredibly fast, agile, collaborative and effective process for building a cohesive corporate portfolio.
 Duplication in projects across silos was reduced through the creation of bigger, more robust and differentiated platforms.